sharetribe/flex-docs/src/docs/background/features/index.md

 - **Different types of bookings.** Book a date range, a number of hours on a given date, or a seat at an event.
+- **Manage listing stock.** When an item is ordered, the listing stock changes.
 - **Allow instant booking or require provider approval.** Either require each provider to accept a booking before charging the credit card, or allow _instant booking_, charging the credit card immediately when a customer makes a booking.
-- **Collect custom data when making a booking.** An example: request information on food allergies for each participant when booking a seat for a dinner party event.
+- **Collect custom data when making an order.** For example: request information on food allergies for each participant when booking a seat for a dinner party event, or ask if an item should be wrapped as a gift.
 - **Collect custom data during the booking period.** An example: require the customer to provide photos of the rented vehicle before and after the rental period.